 Leading Logistics Provider Fast Tracks Its Digital Transformation Journey by Focusing on High ROI Use Cases

 In the age of hyper-technology, organizations are collecting more data than ever before and have started to find ways to start analyzing it.
-The majority of these organizations understand that using data analytics to guide decisions is important, but many do not have a long-term strategy or goal that would take their data strategy to the next level.
+A leading logistics provider understood that using data analytics to guide decisions is important, but many do not have a long-term strategy or goal that would take their data strategy to the next level.

-Over a span of 5+ years spent developing workshops, educational sessions, and supporting the creation of the Analytics Center of Excellence (CoE), we worked alongside the organization’s C-suite to develop their data and analytics strategy.
+Over a span of 5+ years spent developing workshops, educational sessions, and supporting the creation of the Analytics Center of Excellence (CoE), we worked alongside the leading logistics provider’s C-suite to develop their data and analytics strategy.

 However, now the client wanted to implement this strategy and focus on executing high RoI use cases to achieve the following objectives:

 In order to ensure that the client would be able to achieve all of their objectives, our team introduced the solution in phases.
 The first phase focused on creating a long-term, 10-step analytics roadmap.
 Then, the second phase focused on strategic elements such as: RI-focused, long-term high adoption, and high operationalization.